For small- and medium-sized businesses looking to go digital, there’s no shortage of ecommerce platforms to choose from.

 Then, keeping the cart firmly behind the horse, make sure that all stakeholders involved in the ecommerce platform launch are on the same page regarding business needs and budget.

-Different stakeholders may have different priorities regarding customisation and merchandising features.
+Different stakeholders may have different priorities regarding customization and merchandising features.
 However, it will be a much smoother process if there is agreement on the budget and timelines allowed for the project from the very beginning.

 Here are a few factors to consider when planning the budget and presenting various options internally.